CPAN-Security/security.metacpan.org/docs/glossary.md

 #### Component, second-party ✍️

-> 1. Any software component created through the interaction with a second party, including Open Source, "source available", and proprietary software where the source is made available for building.
+> 1. Any software component created through the interaction with a second party, including open source, "source available", and proprietary software where the source is made available for either inspection, use, modification, building or sharing.
 (CPANSec)
->     * Open Source software is considered "second-party" as the developer both has a legal relationship with the FOSS component project by accepting the project license, and the source available for building, in addition to use, inspection and modification.
+>     * Open Source software components that are dependencies should be considered as "second-party components", since the user of these components have an ongoing legal relationship with the FOSS component project, by the fact that the user has accepted the project license.
 >
 > (Ref: [SCVS 2020](#references-and-terms), CPANSec 2024)

 #### Component, third-party ✍️

-> 1. ~~Any software component not directly created including open source, "source available", and commercial or proprietary software.~~ (SCVS)
+> 1. Any software component not directly created including open source, "source available", and commercial or proprietary software.
+(SCVS 2020)
-> 2. Any software component not directly created, including "source available", commercial or proprietary software.
-(CPANSec)
+> 2. Any software component not directly created including "source available", commercial or proprietary software.
+(CPANSec 2024)
->     * Open Source software is closer to a "second-party component" as the developer in fact has a legal relationship with the FOSS component project by accepting the project license.
+>     * Open Source software components that are dependencies should be considered as "second-party components", since the user of these components have an ongoing legal relationship with the FOSS component project, by the fact that the user has accepted the project license.
 >
 > (Ref: [SCVS 2020](#references-and-terms), CPANSec 2024)